SkunkPlatform-Team/SkunkOAI-API/README.md

-# SkunkOAI-API
+# SkunkOAI API Documentation

-Welcome to the SkunkOAI Devs for API.
+Welcome to the SkunkOAI Devs API documentation.

-## Documentations
+## Documentation
-Our Documentations is added in Website to Read for Best Pratice.
+Our documentation is available on the website for best practices.
-<a href="https://skunkplatform.netlify.app/ai/devs/" target="_blank">skunkplatform.netlify.app > ai > devs</a>
+You can read it [here](https://skunkplatform.netlify.app/ai/devs/).